-7.22 The Central Area of Greenock Town Centre is the main area of retail activity in Inverclyde, and the preferred location for retail development (Policy TCR2).
+The Central Area of Greenock Town Centre is the main area of retail activity in Inverclyde, and the preferred location for retail development (Policy TCR2).
 In order to protect the function of this area, a Retail Core, consisting of the Oak Mall and the eastern section of West Blackhall Street, has been identified.
-This Retail Core is split into four segments, as indicated in Figure 7.3 (an inset of the Proposals Map).
+This Retail Core is split into four segments, as indicated in diagram xx (an inset of the Proposals Map).
 Within each of these segments, the proportion of non-retail uses is restricted in order to support a satisfactory distribution of retail in this part of Greenock Town Centre.

-POLICY TCR4 - Retail Core: Greenock Town Centre
+Policy TCR4 : Retail Core : Greenock Town Centre

-A maximum of 25% of the ground floor frontage of each of the four defined segments, as indicated on Figure 7.3, shall be utilised for non-Class 1 uses.
+A maximum of 25% of the ground floor frontage of each of the four defined segments, as indicated on Diagram xx, shall be utilised for non-Class 1 uses.
 This does not apply to the upper floors or to the upper level of the Oak Mall at Clyde Square.